ansys/api-eigen-example/README.md

-# API Eigen example project
+# API Eigen Example project

-## IMPORTANT NOTE!!
+## IMPORTANT

 This repository is **for demonstration purposes only**.
-It is not intended to expose the Eigen Library as a service, nor is it expected to be used as a product.
-This demo is intended to be used for demonstrating the REST and gRPC protocols via client-server interaction, with interactive examples, documentation and resources.
+It is not intended to expose the Eigen library as a service, nor is it expected to be used as a product.
+This demo is for demonstrating the REST and gRPC communication protocols via client-server interactions, with interactive examples, documentation, and resources.

-It provides a baseline (or guidelines) for future projects which may have to deal with API protocols such as REST and gRPC, in different languages, with a higher level of complexity than a simple "Hello World" project.
+The repository provides a baseline (or guidelines) for future projects that have to deal with API protocols such as REST and gRPC, in different languages, with a higher level of complexity than a simple "Hello World" project.